 Communicating the benefits of telehealth

 Realising the benefits of telehealth requires patients, carers and clinical teams to behave in new ways.
-This means healthcare organisations implementing comprehensive communications and education and training programmes for patients and clinicians alike.
-These programmes should not only promote the telehealth solution, but also train people to use the equipment, help them understand what their readings mean and engage them in managing their own care.
+This means healthcare organisations must implement comprehensive communications and education and training programmes for patients and clinicians alike.
+These programmes should not only promote the telehealth solution, but also train people to use the telehealth equipment, help them understand what their readings mean and engage them in managing their own care.

 Training staff to deliver services in new ways